BettercareHealth/bettercare/nc/nc-4.md

 By showing the mother how to latch correctly.
 Breast milk helps the nipple to heal.

 ### 5. Should the mother continue breast­feeding as she is taking an antibiotic?
-Give reasons for your answer.
+Give&nbsp;reasons for your answer.

 Yes, she should continue breastfeeding.
 Like most other antibiotics, flucloxacillin will cross into the breast milk in small quantities only.
 This should not be dangerous to the infant.